tytydraco/yessleep/out/I_used_to_be_a_pizza_delivery_driver_One_night_while_making_a_delivery_to_a_house_I_witnessed_something_so_disturbing_that_it_made_me_never_want_to_deliver_pizza_again_.md

 “Hello?”

 Relief washed over me like a tidal wave.
 “Hello?
-This is the pizza guy,” I blurted out, my voice a touch higher than usual."I’m having a bit of trouble finding your place."
+This is the pizza guy,” I blurted out, my voice a touch higher than usual.
+"I’m having a bit of trouble finding your house."

 Another beat of silence followed, then the man on the other end chuckled softly.
 “Don’t worry, son,” he drawled.
 “My driveway’s easy to miss.
 Looks more like a dirt trail than anything else.”
 He went on to describe the surroundings, his voice painting a picture with words.
 He mentioned a large oak tree with a tire swing hanging from a low branch, and a rusty mailbox shaped like a red pickup truck.